neocogent/simple-metal-seed/README.md

 - Generate 24 words from dice rolls using [diceware](https://github.com/taelfrinn/Bip39-diceware) as usual.

-- Look up words in list and write down the word index values.
+- Look up words in [BIP39 word list](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md) and write down the word index values.
 Make sure 0-based.
 Often the word list starts with 1 not 0 - so always subtract 1.
 You will have a list like this on paper:

     `1628,1924,582,1492... etc`